The Line visualization will soon feature intelligent captions.

 The Line visualization represents metrics using a line in order to show how values change over a period of time.
 A line chart can be used only when time is used as a dimension.

-Click on the gear icon in the top right of the Line visualization to access Visualization settings available.
+Select the settings icon in the top bar of the Line visualization to access Visualization settings available.
 Settings are categorized into:

 A granularity drop-down in the visualization settings lets you change a trended visualization (e.g. line, bar) from daily to weekly to monthly, etc. The granularity is also updated in the data source table.